 Gold Standard uses 175mg of caffeine per serving, which is just below our recommended pre workout dose of 200mg.
 We don’t know how much C4 uses because of the proprietary blend.

-Both of these products also contain Creatine, which is a great pre workout ingredient, because it can help to boost hydration and reduce fatigue.
+Both of these products also contain Creatine, which is a great pre workout ingredient.

 It was great to see that Gold Standard uses L-Citrulline as an ingredient.